mynl/aggregate/doc/index.rst

    :img-top: _static/developer_guide.png

-   Details of the agg lanaguage for specifying aggregate distributions.
+   The ``agg`` lanaguage syntax and grammar for specifying aggregate distributions.

    +++